ERF Funded SNMMI Grants, Awards and Scholarship Program

-Nominations are now open for 2018.
+Nominations are now closed.

 The Benedict Cassen Prize is awarded in recognition of outstanding achievement and work leading to a major advance in nuclear medicine science.
 The prize award is $25,000 and is only offered every other year (even years).